schraderL/GAGA/Scripts/06_Analyses/README.md

 We include here the scripts and methods used in the comparative genomics analyses.

+The phylogenetic analyses aimed to reconstruct the species tree across our ant sequenced species and outgroups can be found in [Phylogeny](Phylogeny).

-First, we conducted the orthology assessment of the protein-coding genes in our 163 ant genomes, detailed in [Orthology](Orthology).
+We conducted the orthology assessment of the protein-coding genes in our 163 ant genomes, detailed in [Orthology](Orthology).

 The selection analyses including the scripts and methods are included in [Selection](Selection).